 Under the company's incentive plan, restricted stock and restricted stock unit awards are generally granted to certain non-officer employees.
 Occasionally, restricted stock or restricted stock unit awards may be granted in connection with hiring, mid-year promotions, leadership transition, or retention.
 In fiscal 2013, the company began granting restricted stock unit awards.
-Restricted stock and restricted stock unit awards generally vest one-third each year over a three-year period or vest in full on the three-year anniversary of the date of grant.
+Restricted stock and restricted stock unit awards generally vest one-third each year over a three-year period or vest in full on the three-year anniversary of the date of grant, but such awards may have performance-based rather than time-based vesting requirements.
 Compensation expense equal to the grant date fair value, which is equal to the closing price of the company's common stock on the date of grant multiplied by the number of shares subject to the restricted stock and restricted stock unit awards, is recognized for these awards over the vesting period.
-The per share weighted-average fair value of restricted stock awards granted during the first six months of fiscal 2013 and 2012 was \$42.50 and \$30.70, respectively.
+The per share weighted-average fair value of restricted stock awards granted during the first nine months of fiscal 2013 and 2012 was \$46.22 and \$33.61, respectively.